sapcc/helm-charts-plugin/README.md

   flags:
     --exclude-dirs strings   List of (sub-)directories to exclude.
-    --include-vendor         Also consider charts in the vendor folder.
     --only-path              Only output the chart path.
     --output-dir string      If given, results will be written to file in this directory.